The Shafarevich conjecture for hypersurfaces in abelian varieties: Big monodromy from big convolution monodromy

 Now by Lemma \ref{representation-detection} we can find an explicit list of representations of $ N(G^*)^c$ such that any reductive subgroup of $N(G^*)^c$ contains $(G^*)^c$ if and only if its action on all these representations has no invariants.
 By Deligne's theorem, the monodromy group of $\bigoplus_{i=1}^c R^{n-1} f_* ( g^* \mathcal L_{\chi_i})$ is reductive, and so we can apply this lemma.

-By Lemma \ref{tannakian-quotient}, each representation from the list of Lemma \ref{representation-detection} corresponds to a perverse sheaf on $A^c_{\eta}$ in the arithmetic Tannakian category generated by $\bigoplus_{j=1}^c i_{j*} i_* \mathbb Q_{\ell} [n-1]$.
-(We have to check that $\bigoplus_{j=1}^c i_{j*} i_* \mathbb Q_{\ell} [n-1]$ is geometrically semisimple, but this is clear as the constant sheaf on any closed subvariety is semisimple.
-It follows that the action of $G_k$ on the representation associated to this complex factors through the normalizer of the action of $G_{k'}$, and thus factors through $N(G^*)^c$, and so all representations of $N(G^*)^c$ corerspond to geometrically semisimple perverse sheaves.)
+By Lemma \ref{tannakian-quotient}, each representation from the list of Lemma \ref{representation-detection} corresponds to a perverse sheaf on $A^c_{\eta}$ in the Tannakian subcategory generated by $\bigoplus_{j=1}^c i_{j*} i_* \Qpell [n-1]$ inside the arithmetic Tannakian category constructed in Lemma \ref{atc} of perverse sheaves on $A^c_\eta$ modulo negligible sheaves.
+(We have to check that $\bigoplus_{j=1}^c i_{j*} i_* \Qpell [n-1]$ is geometrically semisimple, but this is clear as the constant sheaf on any closed subvariety is semisimple.
+It follows that the action of $G_k$ on the representation associated to this complex factors through the normalizer of the action of $G_{k'}$, and thus factors through $N(G^*)^c$, and so all representations of $N(G^*)^c$ correspond to geometrically semisimple perverse sheaves.)

-Because $(G^*)^c$ acts nontrivially on all representations from Lemma \ref{representation-detection}, by Lemma \ref{multiple-non-constancy} none of these perverse sheaves is a pullback from $A^c_{\mathbb C}$, so by Lemma \ref{specialization-lemma}, outside some finite set of torsion translates of subtori of the dual torus of $\pi_1 (A^c)$, the Galois group has no invariants for these representations.
+Because $(G^*)^c$ acts nontrivially on all representations from Lemma \ref{representation-detection}, by Lemma \ref{multiple-non-constancy} none of these perverse sheaves is a pullback from $A^c_{\mathbb C}$, so by Lemma \ref{specialization-lemma}, outside some finite set of torsion translates of proper subtori of $\Pi(A)^c$, the Galois group has no invariants for these representations.
 Thus, outside some finite set of torsion translates, the Galois group contains $(G^*)^c$. \end{proof}